 Note: Certificate configuration is an optional step.
 To skip certificate configuration, tab to Finish and select Enter.

-a.
+The certificate can be configured at a later time by logging in as the root user and running this command: /siq/bin/certcfg a.
 Generate a self-signed root certificate.
 The resulting certificate can be used as a certificate authority (CA).